Innovation, Digital Studies and Creative Communication

 TRANSCRIPTS

 • Upon program completion, you will receive a transcript issued directly from the Università IULM (IULM).
-Depending on the type of course (ex. if you are taking an Italian language course), the transcripts from the IULM will reflect contact hours and/or ECTS credits.
+The transcripts from the IULM will reflect contact hours.

 COURSE CREDIT

-• Depending on the type of course (ex. if you are taking an Italian language course), the transcripts from the IULM will reflect contact hours and/or ECTS credits.
+• The transcripts from the IULM will reflect contact hours.
 Please be in touch with your home university regarding credit transfer for this program.

 • Credits earned vary according to the policies of your home institution, and credit transfer is ultimately dependent on your home university.